 Roofing including roof space

-Repair category 1
+Repair category 2

-Notes No significant defects evident.
+Notes No significant defects noted, however, the roof covering appears original.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
+A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+The flat felt roof covering has a limited life expectancy and can fail without warning.
+Inspection at close quarters may reveal further deterioration/damage to